Skip to Content

 Breakout Variable

-From a drop down list showing available nodes, you can choose the node you want to use as a Breakout Node.
-The Target Node would always always excluded from this list.
+From a dropdown list showing available nodes, you can choose the node you want to use as a Breakout Node.
+The Target Node is always excluded from the list.

 Analysis